Azure/azure-sdk-for-java/sdk/identity/azure-identity/TROUBLESHOOTING.md

 Subscription1 (xxxxxxxx-xxxx-xxxx-xxx... test@outlook.com    Subscription1       AzureCloud          xxxxxxxx-x...
 ```

-Once you've verified Azure PowerShell is using correct account, you can validate that it’s able to obtain tokens for this account.
+Once you've verified Azure PowerShell is using correct account, you can validate that it's able to obtain tokens for this account.

 ```bash
 Get-AzAccessToken -ResourceUrl "https://management.core.windows.net"